 Green Card for a Haitian Refugee

-Under the Haitian Refugee Immigration Fairness Act (HRIFA), enacted by Congress on October 21, 1998, certain nationals of Haiti who had been residing in the United States could become permanent residents (get a green card).
+Under the Haitian Refugee Immigration Fairness Act (HRIFA), enacted by Congress on Oct.
+21, 1998, certain nationals of Haiti who had been residing in the United States could become permanent residents (get a Green Card).
 Principal applicants wishing to apply for permanent residence under HRIFA had until March 31, 2000 to file for adjustment of status.

 - Are a national of Haiti

 - Qualify as a dependent applicant under HRIFA (see below)

 - Are admissible to the United States

 - Have been continuously present in the United States since Dec.
 31, 1995 (This requirement only applies to unmarried sons or daughters over the age of 21 of the principal applicant.)

 - Are physically present in the United States when the application is filed